 The Stella was first introduced under the Genuine name in 2003, but its lineage can easily be traced back to Vespa’s PX design that was crafted in the late 70’s.
-The Stella isn’t a modern scooter wearing retro clothes, it’s a true vintage scooter that remained in production for several decades until 2017.
+The Stella isn’t a modern scooter wearing retro clothes, it’s a true vintage scooter that remained in production for several decades until 2017 when its manufacturer (LML) went out of the scooter business.

 The Stella was imported to the USA with 2-stroke power in several batches in the early years.
 The only state to miss out was California with its most stringent regulations.
 The 2-stroke Stella 150 was usually available in 2003-2006 and then again in 2008 and 2009.
 Genuine made a few tweaks to the Stella for 2008 including the inclusion of their ‘Bad Boy’ super horn and a few fit and finish improvements.